davidimprovz/davidimprovz/README.md

 ## About Me

 I'm an AI expert, forever student, and BMW AI alum dedicated to the pursuit of freedom and value through technology.
 I'm currently building the [Drifft newsletter](https://drifft.beehiiv.com) and exploring solutions to challenging problems in commodities and geospatial intelligence.
-I work with startups and business leaders to prototype AI at a reasonable cost on a short-term basis (1-3 months).
-Contact me if you'd like to explore solutions but aren't ready to commit serious capital.
+I work with startups and business leaders to prototype AI on a short-term basis (1-3 months).

 ## Code Sections